-Meeting current needs within today’s
+Meeting current needs within today’s society

 Contemporary Psychotherapy develops and aligns to best serve the most pressing needs of society and individual.

-Attending to the full life path of the
+Attending to the full life path of the individual

 Contemporary Psychotherapy focuses not just on causation, but especially on the immediate needs of the client and their short and long term well-being, concerning the client’s management of their condition or situation, recovery and personal development, for now and in the manageable future.